nitlang/nit/src/parser/README.md

 * parser_nodes.nit: token and nodes classes hierarchy used by the parser and the lexer
 * tables.nit, tables_nit.h: Interfaces to access the tables needed by the parser and the lexer
 * xss/*.xss: alternate SableCC3 template files for the Nit language
+* org/nitlanguage/gen: A Nit parser in Java, used for tests. use the `make java` rule to build it.

 The following are generated but present to avoid the need of sablecc3: